 - i.
 Any Theory examination is conducted only for 3 hours. - ii.
-There shall be theory examinations at the end of each semester, for odd semesters in the month of October / November; for even semesters in April / May.
+There shall be theory examinations at the end of each semester, for odd semesters in the month of November/December; for even semesters in April / May.
 However, there shall be practical examinations at the end of even semesters in general, with exceptions in a few courses as prescribed by the Boards of studies, concerned.
-A student who does not pass the examination in any course(s) shall be permitted to appear in such failed course(s) in the subsequent examinations to be held in October /November or April / May. - iii.
+A student who does not pass the examination in any course(s) shall be permitted to appear in such failed course(s) in the subsequent examinations to be held in November/December or April / May. - iii.
 All students admitted in first year, should get registered for the first semester examination, compulsorily.
-If registration is not possible owing to any reason including shortage of attendance less than 60% beyond Condonation limit or on medical grounds, the students are permitted to rejoin the course in the next year. - iv.
-The results of all the examinations will be published through the college where the student underwent the course as well as through University Website.
+If registration is not possible owing to any reason including shortage of attendance less than 60% beyond Condonation limit or on medical grounds, the students are permitted to re-join the programme in the next year. - iv.
+The results of all the examinations will be published through the college where the student underwent the programme as well as through University Website.